Jagle: Building a Large-Scale Japanese Multimodal Post-Training Dataset for Vision-Language Models

 As shown in Table~\ref{tab:dataset_comparison}, \method{} substantially expands both the scale and task diversity compared to existing Japanese multimodal post-training datasets, such as DEJIMA~\citep{katsube2025dejima} and LLM-jp-3 VILA~\citep{sasagawa-etal-2025-constructing}.

 Through experiments, we verify the effectiveness of Jagle for improving the Japanese performance of VLMs.
 We show that a 2.2B model trained on Jagle outperforms InternVL3.5-2B on the average score across 10 Japanese benchmarks and comes within 5 points of Qwen3-VL-2B-Instruct.
-We further analyze the effect of mixing Jagle with the English dataset FineVision, and find that the average score across 10 English benchmarks exceeds that of a FineVision-only baseline, confirming that Jagle does not degrade English task performance.
+We further analyze the effect of mixing Jagle with the English dataset FineVision, and find that the average score across 10 English benchmarks exceeds that of a FineVision-only baseline, indicating that adding Jagle does not degrade but rather improves English task performance.
 Moreover, the effectiveness of Jagle generalizes across model backbones and scales: LLM-jp-4-VL 9B beta, a 9B-scale model trained with the Japanese-centric LLM-jp-4-8B-instruct backbone, achieves Japanese performance comparable to Qwen3-VL-8B-Instruct.

-To facilitate reproducibility and foster future research in VLMs, we will publicly release our dataset, model, and code.
+To facilitate reproducibility and foster future research in VLMs, we publicly release our dataset, models, and code.